Stern v. Marshall: Opinion of the Court

 This decision effectively ended the case and let stand the decision that Smith's estate was not entitled to the money that had previously been awarded to her.

 Broader context

-The length of the proceedings led the Chief Justice to compare it to the infamous fictional lawsuit Jarndyce v.
-Jarndyce in Charles Dickens's novel Bleak House, which dragged on for over a century and brought nothing but ruin to the parties.
-This dispute started around 1996, E. Pierce Marshall died in 2006 about a month after the Marshall v.
+The length of the proceedings led the Chief Justice to compare it to the infamous fictional lawsuit Jarndyce v Jarndyce in Charles Dickens's novel Bleak House, which dragged on for over a century and brought nothing but ruin to the parties.
+This dispute started around 1996.
+E. Pierce Marshall died in 2006, about a month after the Marshall v.
 Marshall decision, and Anna Nicole Smith died in 2007.
-This did not stop the litigation though, as E. Pierce Marshall's widow Elaine and Smith's executor Howard K. Stern (not to be confused with the radio personality) continued fighting.
+However, litigation continued, with E. Pierce Marshall's widow Elaine and Smith's estate executor, Howard K. Stern, lawyer Philip W. Boesch Jr. representing Smith's minor daughter Dannielynn Birkhead and her father.
 Stern v.
-Marshall finally ruled against Smith's estate.
-However, as of 2017, some more of J. Howard Marshall's heirs are still arguing the estate in probate court, 22 years after his death, prompting the presiding judge to recuse himself from exhaustion with the case.
+Marshall ended with a ruling against Anna Nicole Smith's estate.
+However, as of 2017, additional heirs of J. Howard Marshall were still contesting the estate in the Texas probate court, 22 years after his death.
+The litigation again made news when Judge Mike Wood recused himself that year, citing exhaustion from dealing with the case and the parties.
+Smith's bankruptcy case was finally closed on October 24, 2022, more than 25 years after it began.